getferdi/server-docker/README.md

     restart: unless-stopped
 ```

-## Parameters
+## Configuration

 Container images are configured using parameters passed at runtime (such as those above).
 These parameters are separated by a colon and indicate `<external>:<internal>` respectively.
 For example, `-p 3333:80` would expose port `80` from inside the container to be accessible from the host's IP on port `3333` outside the container.
+After the first run, Ferdi-server's configuration is saved inside the `config.txt` file inside your persistent data directory (/config in the container).

 | Parameter | Function |
 | :----: | --- |